RedhawkSDR/assets/sdr/components/TuneFilterDecimate/README.md

 ## Description

-Contains the source and build script for the REDHAWK `rh.TuneFilterDecimate`.
+Contains the source and build script for the REDHAWK `rh.TuneFilterDecimate` component.
 This component selects a narrowband cut from an input signal.
 Tuning, filtering and decimation are used to remove noise and interference in other frequency bands and reduce the sampling rate for more efficient downstream processing.